archo5/dato-format/README.md

 	- That said, it would also remove some complexity around integer casting which is why it was considered in the first place.
 	- This may be revisited in the future if it's found to be beneficial.
 - **More (elaborate) options for variable-length size encoding**:
-	- Since in some parser implementations the size of arrays, objects, and their keys may be retrieved from the file many times, it was important that this was still fast enough to do.
+	- Since in some parser implementations the size of arrays, maps, and their keys may be retrieved from the file many times, it was important that this was still fast enough to do.
 Variable length integers reduce performance by creating dependencies between each parsing step, which requires the CPU to see the results of each operation before it can do the next thing.
 Even the U8+U32 encoding in some cases was found to make parsing slower by about 15% compared to the other options.
-- **Multiple (or flagged) object/array/etc. types for different length encodings**:
+- **Multiple (or flagged) map/array/etc. types for different length encodings**:
 	- The idea was that e.g. one array type had an uint8 length value and another one had uint32.
 	- This would make a parser more difficult to test by creating more code paths that would be rarely used (which would make them prone to breaking at the exact point when they become useful).
 	- This would also reduce the number of available indices for additional types, although we are unlikely to run out of them soon - except in the case when flagging is used (such as by dedicating some top bits for different encodings).